JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 - **must_deny** - the pair must be denied.
 Fails if the reachability verdict is any `permitted:*` outcome.
 - **must_permit** - the pair must be permitted.
 Fails if the reachability verdict is any `denied:*` outcome.

-Assertions use the same VPC object references as allow/deny rules.
-Pairs are bidirectional and deduplicated, matching the reachability matrix.
+Assertions use the same VPC object references as allow/deny rules, with the same pair deduplication as the reachability matrix.

 Assertions separate policy authorship from policy verification.
 The routing policy defines what connectivity should be.
 Assertions define what connectivity must (or must not) be, regardless of how the policy achieves it.
 A security team can define assertions independently of the network team's policy decisions.